Teeth Whitening in Greensboro - Zoom and KoR

 Nothing boosts your confidence like a bright white smile.
 With a dentist-directed whitening treatment, you can now enjoy dramatic results in even less time.
 There are many different treatments available, including the ZOOM!® Whitening treatment, and the KöR® Whitening Deep Bleaching system.
 Both treatments are available as a take-home treatment for results in just a few short weeks, or as an in-office procedure for even faster, dramatic effects.
-Discuss your goals for a brighter, whiter smile with Dr. Farless to see which whitening treatment is right for you.
+Discuss your goals for a brighter, whiter smile with Dr. Farless or Dr. Locklear to see which whitening treatment is right for you.

 Teeth Whitening in Greensboro, NC

 Teeth whitening is a fast, easy and gentle way to restore the natural beauty of your smile.
 Whether you want an instant, one visit whitening treatment or you want to try a convenient take home kit, we will find the solution to meet your needs.

 Farless Dental is now offering the advanced KOR Whitening system for our patients who are interested in permanently whitening their teeth.
 The KOR system is considered to be the most reliable and effective bleaching system ever developed.

 - Beautiful, healthy and natural looking white results